cmac994/meteo-krig/README.md

 ### Setup

-PLEASE READ the SETUP.txt file before attempting to run the jupyter notebooks provided in this repository.
+Please read the **SETUP.txt** file before attempting to run the jupyter notebooks provided in this repository.
 This file contains instructinos for setting up an R/Python conda environment containing the packages used in jupyter notebooks.
 In addition, please download the data.tar.gz avaialble here: https://drive.google.com/file/d/1_fmKZLU2xQNMwt6SENJBL8bWs3OoSXic/view?usp=sharing.
 This archive contains MADIS pressure observations and analyses used in notebook examples.

 ### Notes about MADIS: